mike247/leonardo/README.md

 ## About

-THis project requires the user to set a username and job title before retrieving a paginated list of search results from a public graphql API
+This project requires the user to set a username and job title before retrieving a paginated list of search results from a public graphql API

 To do this the following libraries have been used